Prag8855/aab/frontend/content/guides/leaving-germany.md

 ---

-- [ ] Investments
 - [ ] Life insurance - You can sometimes take it with you
 - KSK documents?
-- [ ] Documents for students
 - [ECTS](https://www.uni-mannheim.de/en/academics/coming-to-mannheim/exchange-students/before-you-leave-mannheim/#c34802) - European Credit Transfer System
 - [ ] Documents for your children?
     - Kita
     - School